msmolyakov/paddle/README.md

 // only the number of tokens and decimals are indicated here
 ```

-Also, in most cases, _transaction fee will be calculated automatically_ too.
+Also, _transaction fee will be calculated automatically_ too!
 Exceptions at now: sponsored fee in tokens and InvokeScript transactions with smart assets in ScriptTransfers of dApp contract.

 You don't need sign transactions explicitly - Paddle does it automatically.\
 You don't need wait when transactions will be added to blockchain - Paddle does it automatically.